Tax Considerations in Choosing the Form of Organization for a New BusinessBy: Charles A. Wry, Jr.

 - With certain exceptions, an LLC may distribute appreciated assets without triggering gain.
-Assets may therefore pass out of an LLC more freely than with an S corporation (or a C corporation).19
+Assets may therefore pass out of an LLC more freely than with an S corporation (or a C corporation).21

-- To avoid tax on a contribution of appreciated property to an S corporation (or C corporation) for stock, the person making the contribution must, among other things, own (either individually or together with other persons making contemporaneous contributions of cash or property to the corporation for stock) at least 80% of the outstanding stock of the corporation as of the time immediately after the contribution is made.
+- To avoid tax on a contribution of appreciated property to an S corporation (or C corporation) for stock, the person making the contribution must, among other things, own (either individually or together with other persons making contemporaneous contributions of cash or property to the corporation for stock) at least 80% of the total combined voting power of all classes of stock entitled to vote (and of the total number of shares of all other classes of stock) outstanding as of the time immediately after the contribution is made.
 No such “control” requirement applies to contributions of appreciated property to LLCs.
 As a result, adding new owners for property contributions can be simpler for LLCs than for S corporations.

-- The owners of an LLC may include their shares of the LLC’s borrowings in their tax bases in their interests in the LLC, even if they are not personally liable for the borrowings.20 The inclusion of borrowings in basis can allow owners of interests in LLCs to use greater amounts of loss (subject to certain “at risk” and “passive activity loss” rules), and receive greater amounts of non-taxable distributions, than can stockholders of S corporations.
+- The owners of an LLC may include their shares of the LLC’s borrowings in their tax bases in their interests in the LLC, even if they are not personally liable for the borrowings.22 The inclusion of borrowings in basis can allow owners of interests in LLCs to use greater amounts of loss (subject to certain “at risk,” “passive activity loss” and “excess business loss” rules), and receive greater amounts of non-taxable distributions, than can stockholders of S corporations.

 - Depending on the circumstances, the buy-out by the LLC of an interest of an owner can result in asset basis increases or even deductible payments for the benefit of the LLC and its remaining owners.
 In contrast, buy-out payments by a corporation generally provide no basis increases or deductions.